Funding & Resources

 The AHRC is the primary funder of research in Arts and Humanities in the UK.
 Although the majority of funding available via the AHRC is for UK activities, calls for international proposals are common place.
 A recent example being the UK/Netherlands Research Networking and Exchange call, deadline 13th Dec 2011.

 The British Academy is the UK’s national body for the humanities and social sciences.
 As a funding body, in receipt of Government grant-in-aid, it supports excellent ideas, individuals and intellectual resources in the humanities and social sciences.
 The British Academy enable UK researchers to work with scholars and resources in other countries, sustain a British research presence in various parts of the world and help to attract overseas scholars to the UK.
-Information on funding available can be found here.
 The Academy has launched its new International Partnership and Mobility Scheme and issued a call for applications to the first round.
-The deadline for applications is Wednesday 8 February 2012.
-More information on the scheme is available here and in e-GAP.

 EDULINK represents a harmonised approach for the implementation of European Commission funded programmes in the Africa, Caribbean and Pacific Group of States with a view to improving the effectiveness, management, visibility and hence the impact of ACP-EU co-operation in the field of higher education.
 The overall objective of the EDULINK Programme is to foster capacity building and regional integration in the field of higher education through institutional networking, and to support a higher education system of quality, which is efficient and relevant to the needs of the labour market, and consistent with ACP socio-economic development priorities.
 The programme purpose is to strengthen the capacity of Higher Education Institutions (HEIs) in the Africa, Caribbean and Pacific group of states, at two levels: Institutional/administrative and Academic.